Batista (footballer, born 1987)

-Felipe Batista Pinto or simply Batista (born April 26, 1987, in São João Del Rey), is a Brazilian footballer, who currently plays for Corinthians Alagoano.
+Felipe Batista Pinto or simply Batista (born April 26, 1987, in São João Del Rey), is a Brazilian footballer who plays as a defensive midfielder for Corinthians Alagoano.

 Career

-The defensive midfielder made his professional debut for Atlético Mineiro in the 1–2 home defeat to Palmeiras in the Campeonato Brasileiro on August 12, 2007.
+Batista made his professional debut for Atlético Mineiro in a 2–1 home defeat to Palmeiras in the Campeonato Brasileiro on August 12, 2007.
 He had come on as an 82nd-minute substitute for Coelho.